alexsalo/alexsalo.github.io/_posts/2015-07-29-how-to-embed-images-from-photos-google.md

 I found a pretty easy straitforward solution for that:

-{% highlight python linenos %}
+* Open the photo you need to embed on photos.google.com
-Open the photo you need to embed on photos.google.com Right click on it (context menu) and hit "inspect element" Copy the line with the src="..." - it containts the link to the physical addres of where Google stores this photo.
+* Right click on it (context menu) and hit "inspect element"
-Now just use this src link on your web resource with the img html tag.
+* Copy the line with the src="..." - it containts the link to the physical addres of where Google stores this photo.
-Profit!
+* Now just use this src link on your web resource with the img html tag.
-{% endhighlight %}
+* Profit!

 Here is the screenshoot with what you need to find:
 ![Copy src](/images/google-photos-source.png)